Sept. 10, 2025

-Bret Stephens is a conservative columnist for the New York Times, who’s made his reputation fighting any sign of antisemitism when it comes from the left.
+Bret Stephens is a conservative columnist for the New York Times, who fights any sign of antisemitism that comes from the left.

-When it comes from the right—well, that’s another story.
+When it comes from the right—that’s another story.

-The indefensible he’s defending is the Right’s revulsion to immigrants who don’t look like them.
+The indefensible he’s recently defended is the Right’s revulsion to immigrants who don’t look like them.

 Thus, he felt compelled to confront the right wing’s replacement theory, which blames “the Jews” for increases in immigration.

-To be more specific, there’s a significant strand of replacement theory advocates, who view “the Jews” as an evil cabal, plotting to erode the greatness of America by replacing real (or white) Americans with brown-skinned subhumans snuck in from south of the border.
+To be more specific, there’s a significant number of replacement-theory advocates who view “the Jews” as an evil cabal, plotting to erode the greatness of America by replacing real (or white) Americans with brown-skinned sub-humans snuck in from south of the border.
 And help Democrats win elections along the way.

 Here’s what Stephens–the great fighter against anti-Semitism—had to say about it.